mikey-no/niginx.docker/README.md

 ```
 firefox.exe localhost:<port number>
 ```
-* pauses (oportnity to Ctrl-C) to end the batch file (if you want it to continue to run)
+* pauses, providing an oportnity to Ctrl-C, to end the batch file if you want the container to continue to run
 * does a clean up stomming and removing the container

 ## port number